Cheating website relieved it is not being judged after hack

 “It was definitely a person here that was not an employee but certainly had touched our technical services,” he said.

-“We apologise for this unprovoked and criminal intrusion into our customers’ information,” Avid Life said.
+“We apologize for this unprovoked and criminal intrusion into our customers’ information,” Avid Life said.

 The breach comes about two months after dating site Adult FriendFinder was compromised.
 That site has an estimated 64 million members.